netobserv/flowlogs-pipeline/docs/api.md

          bucket: bucket into which to store objects
          writeTimeout: timeout (in seconds) for write operation
          batchSize: limit on how many flows will be buffered before being sent to an object
+         secure: true for https, false for http (default: false)
          objectHeaderParameters: parameters to include in object header (key/value pairs)
 </pre>
 ## Ingest collector API